aubreyrjones/iblisvm/docs/instructions.md

 PUSH - Push a word to the stack, using any register as a stack pointer.

-    (regb, regc) : stores the contents of regB in [regC], and decrements regC. (regC is the stack pointer.)
+    (regb, regc) : decrements regC, then stores the contents of regB in [regC] (regC is the stack pointer.)

 POP - Pop a word from the stack, using any register as a stack pointer.

-    (regB, regC) : increments regC, then stores the contents of [regC] in regB. (regC is the stack pointer.)
+    (regB, regC) : loads the contents of [regC] in regB, then increments regC. (regC is the stack pointer.)

 COPY - Copy the contents of one register to another.